AKASHAorg/akasha-docs/docs/tutorials/sdk-tutorials/fetch-a-profile.md

 const gqlClient = getSDK().services.gql.client;
 ```

 3. Similar to steps we took while creating a profile, let's define a function to handle and return the response from the SDK service.
-The function will have just one parameter which is the DID of the profile we are about to fetch.
+The function will have just one parameter which is the DID of the profile we are about to fetch

 ```ts title="fetch-profile.ts"
 import getSDK from "@akashaorg/awf-sdk";